Sustainable New Zealand Party

 The Sustainable New Zealand Party, also called Sustainable NZ, was a political party in New Zealand.
-An environmentalist party, it had a focus on water, native species, and sustainable economic growth.
+An environmentalist party, it had a focus on water, native species, and sustainable development.
 It contrasted itself with the larger Green Party by claiming to not be aligned with either side of the political aisle and being prepared to work with either the National Party or the Labour Party.

 Waitematā Local Board member Vernon Tava came up with the idea of Sustainable NZ in early 2019 and the party was launched in November 2019.
 Mainstream media characterised the party as a "teal" or "blue-green" group, labelling rejected by Tava who insisted on characterising Sustainable NZ as a "green-green party".

 On 15 December 2021, the party was deregistered and its logo cancelled at its own request.

 Creation

 New Zealand's largest and longest-lasting environmentalist party, the left-wing Green Party of Aotearoa New Zealand, was founded in 1990 and first entered Parliament in 1996 as part of the Alliance, and later on its own in 1999.
 The party has been positioned on the left of New Zealand politics throughout its existence.
 After the 2017 general election, National suggested the idea of a National–Green Party coalition government that would have averted the possibility of New Zealand First in government; the idea was immediately dismissed by Greens leader James Shaw.
 Consequently, Vernon Tava departed from the party in an effort to establish an environmental party that could work with either major party and potentially always be in government.